-- 11.6 The Trustee is mindful that the impact of ESG and climate change may have a long-term impact.
+- 11.6 The Trustee is mindful that ESG factors and climate change may have a long-term impact on the Scheme.
 However, the Trustee recognises that the potential for change in value as a result of ESG and climate risk may occur over a much shorter term than climate change itself.
-The Trustee has acknowledged this in their investment management arrangements. - 11.7 When considering the management of objectives for an investment manager (including ESG and climate risk objectives), and then assessing their effectiveness and performance, the Trustee carries out its assessment over an agreed predetermined rolling timeframe.
-The Trustee believes the use of rolling timeframes, typically 3 to 5 years, is consistent with ensuring the investment manager makes decisions based on an appropriate time horizon.
+The Trustee has acknowledged this in their investment management arrangements. - 11.7 When considering the management of objectives for a manager (including ESG and climate risk objectives), and then assessing their effectiveness and performance, the Trustee carries out its assessment over an agreed predetermined rolling timeframe.
+The Trustee believes the use of rolling timeframes, typically 3 to 5 years, is consistent with ensuring the manager makes decisions based on an appropriate time horizon.
 Where a fund may have an absolute return or shorter term target, this is generally supplementary to a longer term performance target.
-In the case of assets that are actively managed, the Trustee expects this to be sufficient to ensure an appropriate alignment of interests. - 11.8 The Trustee expects investment managers to be voting and engaging on behalf of the Scheme's holdings and the Scheme monitors this activity within the Implementation Statement in the Scheme's Annual Report and Accounts.
-The Trustee does not expect ESG considerations to be disregarded by the investment manager in an effort to achieve any short term targets.
+In the case of assets that are actively managed, the Trustee expects this to be sufficient to ensure an appropriate alignment of interests. - 11.8 The Trustee expects the managers to be voting and engaging on behalf of the Scheme's holdings and the Trustee monitors this activity within the Implementation Statement in the Scheme's Annual Report and Accounts.
+The Trustee does not expect ESG considerations to be disregarded by the managers in an effort to achieve any short-term targets.

-How the method (and time horizon) of the evaluation of the investment manager's performance and the remuneration for investment management services are in line with the Trustee's policies
+How the method (and time horizon) of the evaluation of the managers' performance and the remuneration for management services are in line with the Trustee's policies

-- 11.9 The Trustee monitors the performance of their investment managers over medium to long-term time periods that are predetermined and consistent with the Trustee's investment aims, beliefs and constraints. - 11.10 The Scheme invests solely in pooled funds.
-The investment managers are remunerated by the Trustee based on the assets they manage on behalf of the Trustee.
-As the funds grow, due to successful investment by the investment manager, they receive more and as values fall they receive less.
-Details of the fee structures for the Scheme's investment managers are contained in the Scheme's Summary of Investment Arrangements. - 11.11 The Trustee believes that this fee structure enables the investment managers to focus on long-term performance without worrying about short term dips in performance significantly affecting their revenue. - 11.12 The Trustee asks the Scheme's Advisor to assess if the investment management fee is in line with the market when the manager is selected, and the appropriateness of the investment management charges are considered from time to time as appropriate.
+- 11.9 The Trustee monitors the performance of the managers over medium to long-term time periods that are predetermined and consistent with the Trustee's investment aims, beliefs and constraints. - 11.10 The Scheme invests solely in pooled funds.
+The managers are generally remunerated by the Trustee based on the value of the assets they manage on behalf of the Trustee.
+As the funds grow, due to successful investment by the investment manager, they receive more and as values fall, they receive less.
+A performance-related fee also applies to the Scheme's investment in the Partners Fund, meaning that the remuneration received by the manager would increase in the event that the Fund's performance exceeded a specified high water mark.
+Further details of the fee structures for the Scheme's investments are contained in the Scheme's Summary of Investment Arrangements. - 11.11 The Trustee believes that this fee structure enables the managers to focus on long-term performance without worrying about short-term dips in performance significantly affecting their revenue. - 11.12 The Trustee asks the Scheme's Advisor to assess if the management fee is in line with the market when a new manager is selected and the appropriateness of the management charges are considered from time to time as appropriate.

-How the Trustee monitors portfolio turnover costs incurred by the investment manager, and how it defines and monitors targeted portfolio turnover or turnover range
+How the Trustee monitors portfolio turnover costs incurred by the managers and how it defines and monitors targeted portfolio turnover or turnover range

 - 11.13 The Trustee acknowledges that portfolio turnover costs can impact on the performance of investments.
-However, equally the Trustee believes that active managers can add value through turnover of investments. - 11.14 When underperformance is identified, the level of turnover may be investigated with the investment manager concerned if it is felt this may have been a significant contributor to the underperformance.
-In these cases, the Trustee defines the target turnover with respect to the market conditions and peer group practices.
+However, equally the Trustee believes that active managers can add value through turnover of investments. - 11.14 When underperformance is identified, the level of turnover may be investigated with the manager concerned if it is felt this may have been a significant contributor to the underperformance.
+In these cases, the Trustee defines the target turnover with respect to market conditions and peer group practices.

-The duration of the arrangement with the investment manager
+The duration of the arrangements with the managers